 Are you aware that your chances of getting pulled over can be determined by the car model that you’re driving?
 And that’s a fact backed up by surveys and studies.

 Some cars are most likely to get the attention of police enforcers, pulled over, and—you already know it—GET SPEEDING TICKETS.
 Some of these cars that you might want to avoid for your next purchase are Toyota Prius C, Infiniti QX80, Mitsubishi 3000 GT, and Pontiac G8, among others.

 Think you’re good?
 Great!

 But I say, take it one step further with your radar detector.
 I used to think I can easily avoid encounters with police officers with my dependable radar detector.
-But through the years, traffic authorities caught on and made use of equipment that could accurately find radar detectors.
+Traffic authorities caught on, as anyone could anticipate, and made use of equipment that could accurately find radar detectors.

 The technology they are employing is not to be underestimated—the latest Spectre, for instance, is leaving more and more users of radar detectors vulnerable.

 But if you’re in a rush, here’s a quick table with the necessary details for top invisible detectors.